MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 # Symbol

-I felt a bit hesitant about putting `Symbol` in this book because it has such limited usage, and isn't really used often in everyday Javascript development.
+I felt a bit hesitant about putting `Symbol` in this book because it has such limited usage, and isn't really used often in everyday JavaScript development.
 However, I find myself consistently seeing this data type in transpiled code, polyfilled, and living inside of libraries and tools that I use everyday.

 While I probably won't use `Symbol` very often myself, I find knowing what it actually is quite nice, and makes me think of finding a way to implement it for my own special data types from project to project.